sign: Hopewell Rocks

 sign - Daniels flats

-Lookout #1 - Daniel Flats - Later the two RV Gypsies will actually walk on Demoiselles Beach which is just in front of Daniels Flats - (those photos are towards the end of this page)
+Lookout #1 - Daniel Flats - Later the two RV Gypsies actually walked on Demoiselles Beach which is just in front of Daniels Flats - (those photos are towards the end of this page)

 Daniels Flats at Hopewell Rocks